Do you ever feel like you just aren’t seeing the results you want even though you are working out consistently and doing everything “right”?

 I hope you got a TON of great insight out of this article today.
 Please pass it on and share it with someone you love.
 As always, I would love to hear your thoughts, comments, and questions – leave them below.

-If you are following a healthy lifestyle, seeking support for sustained energy, mental clarity and overall well-being, Berry Green Protein is a convenient, delicious and powerful nutrient-dense option for you!
+If you are following a healthy lifestyle, seeking support for sustained energy, mental clarity and overall well-being, check out my healthy lifestyle products to support you!

 - Lauren Bedosky.
 “Why science says you should take more rest days.”
 Nbcnews.
 March 17, 2018. https://www.nbcnews.com/better/health/why-science-says-you-should-take-more-rest-days-ncna822941